 83. Aquardens, Verona – approx. 73 km from Vicenza.
 Best reached by car.
 Aquardens is the largest Italian thermal park.
 With weekly events and child-friendly facilities, you can even watch a film on a big screen while dipping in and out of the many pools.

 84. Levico Terme – approx. 91 km from Vicenza.
 Best reached by car.
 Perched on the shores of the lake Levico, the town of Levico Terme is surrounded by mountains and is famous for its thermal springs.
 The composition of their waters is considered to be unique in Italy and very rare in Europe.
 In winter the town also hosts a large Christmas market.

 85. Montegrotto Terme – approx. 47 km from Vicenza.
 Best reached by car or train.
 Right next door to Abano Terme, Montegrotto Terme is another town in the Veneto completely dedicated to the curative properties of the local thermal springs.
 Again, dozens of hotels and modern spa facilities will tempt you to spend a whole day simply relaxing and rejuvenating yourself.
 You can combine some spa with a visit to the nearby Butterfly House and Fairy Forest (see point 47 above).

 86. Terme di Giunone – approx. 40 km from Vicenza.
 Best reached by car.
-A fabulous aquapark with several swimming pools some of which date back to medieval times.
+An aquapark with several pools two of which date back to Roman times.